How to Remove Gel Nail Polish at Home: A Starter's Guide

 Using a g

-removers are easy to use, require fewer tools than the traditional method of removing and doesn't damage your nails.
+In short, gel nail polish removers are simple to use, need fewer tools than the usual way to remove gel nails, and they don't damage your nails.

 How to use a g